 One of the times in your life when this is most likely to happen is during perimenopause and into menopause.
 Perimenopause is the first stage of the process when hormone levels start to drop, potentially causing a variety of physical and emotional symptoms in addition to a lowered libido.

 Vaginal dryness that causes uncomfortable sex, as well as problems like having hot flashes, night sweats, and mood swings, can all contribute to lowering your libido, and many women find they lose interest in sex at this time.

 Endometrial ablation can potentially help with low libido that’s related to hormonal imbalance.
 The endometrium that lines your uterus is closely linked to hormone levels, as hormones trigger the shedding process that causes you to bleed when you have your period.

-Endometrial ablation removes your endometrium, without the need for invasive surgery.
+Endometrial ablation removes your endometrium quickly, without the need for invasive surgery.
 Once your endometrium is gone, you won’t have periods anymore, reducing the effects of the hormones on your libido.
-You won’t have PMS symptoms anymore, which are neither romantic nor conducive to positive interactions with loved ones.

-Dr. Clint Ashford specializes in Advanced Endometrial Ablation procedures for women who are sure they aren’t going to want children in the future.
+Dr. Ashford specializes in carrying out endometrial ablation procedures for women who are sure they aren’t going to want children in the future.